Colleges by Location

 Student Organizations

-The number of student organizations and groups with open membership at this school is 49.
-The most popular student organization is Wigwam Productions (student activities board), followed by Fellowship of Christian Athletes and Blue Masque (drama).
-Other popular organizations among the students at Catawba College are Catawba Ambassadors (admissions guides) and Volunteer Catawba.
+There are 49 student organizations and groups with open membership at this school.
+The student organization that has the biggest membership is Wigwam Productions (student activities board), followed by Fellowship of Christian Athletes and Blue Masque (drama).
+Other popular organizations at Catawba College are Catawba Ambassadors (admissions guides) and Volunteer Catawba.

-If you are interested in music, you can join the Catawba College band or chorus.
-For individuals with a passion for acting, there is a drama club available.
-You have a passion for media and communication?
-Catawba College publishes its own newspaper.
+Students who have a talent for music can join the Catawba College band or chorus.
+For students with a talent for acting, there is a drama club.
+For students who have a passion for media and communication, Catawba College publishes its own newspaper.

 Student Services

-Catawba College offers a number of services needed for a comfortable and secure life on campus.
+Catawba College offers a number of services important for a pleasant and secure life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There are electronically operated dormitory entrances.
+24/7 emergency phone and alarm devices are available.
+The school has electronically operated dormitory entrances.
 There is a 24-hour security patrol.
 The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 All in all, campus life at Catawba College is rich and vibrant and provides everything most students need.

 Career Services